ayushjain92/SystemDesignCards/README.md

 1. **Rate Limiting**: Assign each server a request queue with a pre-determined capacity.
 Queue Capacity can be determined based on server’s compute power, cpu, etc.
 2. **Leasing Cache Requests**: Lease get calls to Memcache returns following responses:
-    1. 'FILL': Request will get the latest value from db and fill the cache.
+    1. `FILL`: Request will get the latest value from db and fill the cache.
-    2. 'WAIT/USE_STALE': Any concurrent request read old value from cache or wait for the new value to be filled.
+    2. `WAIT/USE_STALE`: Any concurrent request read old value from cache or wait for the new value to be filled.
     3. Lesser load on the primary database.
     4. Instagram/Facebook uses heavily to display mostly stale likes/view counts/etc.
 3. **Viral** :